Rob-Reutiman/simple_FS/README.md

-# Operating Systems Project 06: Simple File System
+# Operating Systems Project 06

 For this project, I created a simplified version of the Unix File System.